JAndrassy/WiFiEspAT/README.md

 ## Getting started

-* Put AT firmware version 1.7 or higher into the ESP you want to use with the WiFiEspAT library.
+* Put AT firmware version 1.7 or 2.4 or higher into the ESP you want to use with the WiFiEspAT library.
 Make sure the firmware is working and returning OK to test command "AT".

 * Wire the ESP module to Serial1 of your Arduino.
 Wire RX to TX.
 If your Arduino doesn't have Serial1, wire the ESP module to pins 6 as RX and 7 as TX for SoftwareSerial.

-* For AT firmware version 2.1.0 or higher open in the folder of the library the file src/utility/EspAtDrvTypes.h in a text editor and comment out the line `#define WIFIESPAT1` like this `//#define WIFIESPAT1`
+* For AT firmware version 2.4.0 or higher open in the folder of the library the file src/utility/EspAtDrvTypes.h in a text editor and comment out the line `#define WIFIESPAT1` like this `//#define WIFIESPAT1`

 * If you use SoftwareSerial run the ChangeATBaudRate sketch from WiFiEspAT/Tools section in IDE Examples menu.
 If the sketch ends with "Communication with WiFi module failed!" check the wiring.